LeonardoBozCaitano/personal-website/README.md

 ### Personal single page website with React

-This is my personal single page website, developed with React.
+This is the first version of my personal single page website, developed with React.

 # To do's

-- Integrate the sendEmail function with an AWS Lambda using SES.
+- Integrate a AWS Lambda function to use SES to send Email when someone try to contact you.